 And finally, talk about why I feel that we should not be blindly providing hormone replacement therapy but taking a comprehensive and individual approach.
 By utilizing bioidentical hormones, supplements, and lifestyle changes we can incorporate hormone balancing programs.

 First, we need to understand hormones.
-The two primary female hormones, progesterone, and estrogen are produced mainly by the ovaries.
+The two primary female hormones, estrogen and progesterone are produced mainly by the ovaries.

 There are three different estrogens in the body.